Tuesday, December 13, 2011

 Posted by D. Daniel Sokol

-Mark Armstrong and Jidong Zhou (both UCL - Econ) discuss Exploding Offers and Buy-Now Discounts.
+Mark Armstrong (Oxford) and Jidong Zhou (UCL) analyze Exploding Offers and Buy-Now Discounts.